truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 ```
 <a name="enum"></a>
 ###_**=== Enum ===**_ ![Property][prop]
 The `Enum` service contains numerous enumaration lists for quicker and more structured and readable coding.
-To access any of the specific Enum obejcts just call Enum (remember to also add it to the top of the controller) envoking the enum object one is after and then the enum item available in that enum list.
+To access any of the specific Enum objects just call Enum (remember to also add it to the top of the controller) evoking the enum object one is after and then the enum item available in that enum list.

 ####**Enum.OBJECT_NAME.ITEM_NAME**